Relaxation time approximation revisited and non-analytical structure in retarded correlators: Introduction

 \section{Introduction}

 Over the past several decades, relativistic hydrodynamics has notably contributed to characterizing the dynamic evolution of Quark-Gluon Plasma (QGP), as observed in heavy-ion collision experiments at the Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC) \cite{Romatschke:2017ejr}.
-Within the framework of phenomenological modeling for these collisions, the initial temporal parameter, crucial for initiating hydrodynamics, has been meticulously minimized to match experimental observations.
-This adjustment suggests that the system may rapidly equilibrate.
-Moreover, the applicability of hydrodynamics has been noted to extend into less expected domains, including small collision systems like nucleus-nucleon and proton-proton collisions, as evidenced by recent studies \cite{CMS:2016fnw,ATLAS:2017hap}.
+Within the framework of phenomenological modeling for these collisions, the initialization time of hydrodynamic simulation is usually set to be less than $1$ fm/c to match experimental observations.
+This suggests that the system may rapidly equilibrate.
+Moreover, the applicability of hydrodynamics has been noted to extend into less expected domains, including small collision systems like nucleus-nucleon and proton-proton collisions \cite{CMS:2016fnw,ATLAS:2017hap}, which implies that these small collision systems could possibly exhibit fluid-like behaviors.
 What is the dynamic mechanism that triggers rapid equilibration?
 Why does relativistic hydrodynamics also work well for small systems?
 Regarding the first question, it has been proposed that hydrodynamics can be viewed as an attractor governing the late-time behavior of systems as they approach equilibrium \cite{Heller:2015dha}.
 At the early stage of evolution, the system tends to flow towards the hydrodynamic attractor, even when far from local equilibrium, which may account for rapid hydrodynamization.
 Thus, hydrodynamization may have a broader application range than thermalization, contrasting with the conventional view that hydrodynamics is a truncated gradient expansion near local equilibrium.
 Despite significant advancements, it remains an open question how hydrodynamization emerges from a general dynamic system with diverse microscopic interactions.